-As the trickle of Raspberry Pi slowly becomes a stream in 2023, you now have a better chance of securing a Raspberry Pi for as little as $5 (for the Raspberry Pi Zero) or more likely from $35 (for the Raspberry Pi 4 1GB), you'll need a few extra products to make it run.
+As the trickle of Raspberry Pi slowly becomes a stream in 2023, you now have a better chance of securing a Raspberry Pi for as little as $5 (for the Raspberry Pi Zero) or more likely from $35 (for the Raspberry Pi 4 1GB), you'll need a few extra products to make the most of it.
 There's a whole world of accessories that help you make the most of the Raspberry Pi's GPIO.
-These accessories have been around since the Raspberry Pi was released, when it had just 26 GPIO pins.
+There are accessories which have been around since the Raspberry Pi was released, when it had just 26 GPIO pins.
 Every week it seems that there are new accessories for our favorite single board computer.
-Using special addon boards we can take advantage of the more modern Raspberry Pi's 40 pin GPIO to control and interact with electronic components and create diverse projects such as robotics, machine learning and IoT and even our own home server.
+Using special addon boards (HATs) we can take advantage of the Raspberry Pi's now standard 40 pin GPIO to control and interact with electronic components and create diverse projects such as robotics, machine learning and IoT and even our own home server.

-As with any computer, on the Raspberry Pi, you’ll need a way to enter data and a way to see the interface, which usually means getting a keyboard, a mouse and a monitor.
+As with any computer, you’ll need a way to enter data and a way to see the interface, which usually means getting a keyboard, a mouse and a monitor.
 However, you can opt for a headless Raspberry Pi install, which allows you to remote control the Pi from your PC.
 In that case, the minimum requirements are:

 - microSD card of at least 8GB, but the best Raspberry Pi microSD cards have 32GB or more.
 When you first set up a Raspberry Pi, you need to “burn” the OS onto it by using a PC, another Raspberry Pi or even a phone with microSD card reader.